-The Company calculates dollar-based net retention rate as of a period end by starting with the Annual Recurring Revenue (“ARR”) from the cohort of all customers as of 12 months prior to such period-end (the “Prior Period ARR”).
+The Company calculates dollar-based net retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end (the “Prior Period ARR”).
 The Company then calculates the ARR from these same customers as of the current period-end (the “Current Period ARR”).
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but excludes ARR from new customers as well as any overage charges in the current period.
-The Company then divides the total Current Period ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based net retention rate.
-The Company then calculates the weighted-average of the trailing 12-month point-in-time dollar-based net retention rates, to arrive at the dollar-based net retention rate.
+The Company then divides the total Current Period ARR by the total Prior Period ARR to arrive at the dollar-based net retention rate (“NRR”).
+The Company then calculates the weighted average of the trailing 12-month dollar-based net retention rates, to arrive at the dollar-based net retention rate (“NRR (TTM)”).

 Amplitude is a leading digital analytics platform that helps companies unlock the power of their products.
 Almost 2,200 customers, including Atlassian, Jersey Mike’s, NBCUniversal, Shopify, and Under Armour, rely on Amplitude to gain self-service visibility into the entire customer journey.
 Amplitude guides companies every step of the way as they capture data they can trust, uncover clear insights about customer behavior, and take faster action.
 When teams understand how people are using their products, they can deliver better product experiences that drive growth.
 Amplitude is the best-in-class analytics solution for product, data, and marketing teams, ranked #1 in multiple categories in G2’s 2023 Spring Report.
 Learn how to optimize your digital products and business at amplitude.com.